 If for any reason you are dissatisfied with your purchased item, just contact us.
-Most items we can accept back for a full refund or store credit with no issue.
+Most items we can accept back for store credit.
+Because print music is easily copied, we do not offer refunds.

 If the item is defective, we will have the publisher ship a replacement directly to you.
 If the item was incorrectly ordered by us, we will give you a refund or credit the item in full depending on the billing situation, in addition to correcting our error and getting the right item to you.